monnoval/resume/README.md

 # Mon's Resume

 I love updating my resume.
 I thought LinkedIn was enough but I needed to generate PDF after any update is done.
 I also needed to store the information in one location separate with any styles and layout.
-Hosting my resume is one main thing, so that I could just to anyone a link, no need for me to compose an email and attach a pdf.
+Hosting my resume is one main thing, so that I could just send anyone a link, no need for me to compose an email and attach a pdf.

 View my resume here:
 [resume.monnoval.com](http://resume.monnoval.com)